Francis-Cataldo/asteriods-game/README.md

 # asteriods-game
-A python pygame version of the classic asteriods game
+A python3 and pygame version of the classic asteriods game

-The tester file is only for developmentand not nessisary for playing the game

-dependancies:
+packages:
   pygame